Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Parameter selection

 \subsection{Influence of starting distribution on results}

-Due to the relative nature of the model (i.e., the specific values generated from the model are calculated relative to each other, starting from the set root distribution) the choice of initial distribution parameters is not important.
+Due to the relative nature of the model (i.e., the specific values generated from the model are calculated relative to each other, starting from the root distribution, as shown in equations~\ref{eq:theta-epsilon-varnothing},~\ref{eq:theta-epsilon-epsilon-i},~\ref{eq:delta-miu-n},~\ref{eq:delta-sigma-n}), the choice of initial distribution parameters is not very important.
 The data generated from the model can be scaled afterwards to any desired values as well as moved in any direction along any dimension.
-Due to this the generator assumes a value for $\theta_\varnothing$:
+Because of this, the generator assumes a following data distribution for the root node: